 Until recently, the Firenze Card also allowed you to bypass the line at Giotto’s Bell Tower, but a there is a new notification on the Firenze Card website that this priority access has been suspended.

 If you want to climb the dome of the Duomo, having the Firenze Card creates a hassle.
 In order to climb the dome, you must make a reservation in advance (with or without the Firenze Card).
 With the Firenze Card, you cannot make your reservation until after you have collected your free Duomo ticket in Florence, and then you must visit the ticket office for the Duomo to schedule the climb.
-This is a big hassle and a brand new change, made just in the past few months (from the time I am updating this in September, 2018).
+This is a big hassle and a brand new change, made at the end of 2018.
 And the Firenze Card even has a warning on their website that access to the cupola is not guaranteed with the card.
 During the busy summer months, it can be almost impossible to get a time slot on the same day that you pick up your Duomo ticket.